Noodle

 Anagram constraints

-Noodle has additional support for anagram-like constriants with angle bracket syntax: <...>
+Noodle has additional support for anagram-like constraints with angle bracket syntax: <...>

 Anagram constraints are not compatible with fuzzy matching, and may result in false positives (but not false negatives!).